elliescharpf/a3-elliescharpf/README.md

 ## Technical Achievements
 - **Tech Achievement 1**: I made a clear transaction button which clears the users transactions all at once.
-- **Tech Achievement 2**: I deployed my site on Vercel instead of Glitch.
+- **Tech Achievement 2**: I deployed my site on Render instead of Glitch.

 ## Design/Evaluation Achievements
 - **Design Achievement 1**: I used the tailwindcss framework but I also implemented my own design choices including the gradient background and the edit and delete buttons.